insolar/mainnet/README.md

 Feel free to submit issues, fork the repository and send pull requests!

-To make the process smooth for both reviewers and contributors, familiarize yourself with the list of guidelines:
+To make the process smooth for both reviewers and contributors, familiarize yourself with the following guidelines:

 1. [Open source contributor guide](https://github.com/freeCodeCamp/how-to-contribute-to-open-source).
 2. [Style guide: Effective Go](https://golang.org/doc/effective_go.html).
 3. [List of shorthands for Go code review comments](https://github.com/golang/go/wiki/CodeReviewComments).

-When submitting an issue, **include a complete test function** that demonstrates it.
+When submitting an issue, **include a complete test function** that reproduces it.

-Thank you for your intention to contribute to the Mainnet project.
+Thank you for your intention to contribute to the Mainnet Application project.
 As a company developing open-source code, we highly appreciate external contributions to our project.

 # Contacts

-If you have any additional questions, join our [developers chat](https://t.me/InsolarTech).
+If you have any additional questions, join our [developers chat on Telegram](https://t.me/InsolarTech).

 Our social media: